Keighley railway station: History

+In 2025 a major £10m refurbishment of the station was completed.
+This included replacing the roof and much of the old ironwork, repairing the front canopy and creating a new visitor centre in the old water tower for the KWVR.

 Facilities

 The National Rail side of the station is fully staffed, with the ticket office open seven days a week (except evenings).
 Train running information is provided via a public address system, posters and digital information screens.
 A waiting room is available on platform 1 and shelters on platform 2.
 Step-free access to both platforms from the main entrance is via ramps from the road above, whilst platform 1 also has level access from Dalton Lane.

 The K&WVR has its own ticket office and access ramps from the shared main entrance to platforms 3 and 4.
 They also have a refreshment stand and bookstall on platform 4, which is open when the railway is operating.

 Services

 During Monday to Saturday daytimes and in the evenings there is a half-hourly service to Leeds, an hourly service to Bradford Forster Square and three trains per hour to Skipton.
-The Bradford service formerly ran twice-hourly during the day prior to the spring 2022 timetable change.
+The Bradford service formerly ran twice-hourly during the day prior to the spring 2023 timetable change, but now only does so at peak times.

 On Sundays there is an hourly service to Leeds and to Bradford with two per hour to Skipton.
 The new Northern franchise agreement, starting in April 2016, included provision to increase the Bradford service to hourly from its former two-hourly frequency, and this occurred at the December 2017 timetable change.